mwshinn/paranoidscientist/README.md

 Nevertheless, MyPy is an excellent library, but it accomplishes different goals than Paranoid Scientist.

+### How does Paranoid Scientist differ from using contracts (e.g. PyContracts)?

+- Contracts do not allow the comparison of previous executions of a function.
+Therefore, you cannot reason about higher level properties of a function, such as monotonicity or concavity.
+- Contracts cannot perform automated testing.
+- PyContracts does not allow parameterized contracts other than the defaults.

 ### Is Paranoid Scientist "Pythonic"?

 Paranoid Scientist is Pythonic in most aspects, but not at all in the